vlaunyc/vlaunyc.github.io/_posts/2018-02-08-rails_portfolio_project_making_skincare.markdown

 **VISUAL DESIGN** <br>

 I used Bootswatch [Journal](https://bootswatch.com/journal/).
 Bootswatch is a collection of themed swatches that you can download for free and drop into your Bootstrap site.
-I decided to not download the CSS file and just used BootstrapCDN which is a free and public content delivery network.
+I decided to not download the CSS file and just used BootstrapCDN which is a free public content delivery network.
 You can use BootstrapCDN and load CSS, JavaScript and images remotely, from their servers.

 <br>